WIZnet-ioNIC/W55RP20-S2E/README.md

 # W55RP20-S2E README

 > The W55RP20 is a System-in-Package (SiP) developed by WIZnet, integrating Raspberry Pi's RP2040 microcontroller, WIZnet's W5500 Ethernet controller, and 2MB of Flash memory into a single chip.
  This repository contains firmware that implements Serial to Ethernet using the W55RP20.

+> [!WARNING]
+> **This branch is currently under active development and debugging.**
+> Features and build options are subject to change.
+Use with caution in production environments.

+## Overview of Changes from the Original Firmware

+The original firmware was built as a single monolithic image.
+All operational settings (network mode, serial protocol, etc.) were configured at **runtime** through the WIZnet Config Tool, and the firmware loaded and applied those settings on boot.

+This repository introduces a **build-time feature selection system** as an alternative approach.
+Rather than relying solely on runtime configuration, developers can now select only the features and operation modes they need at compile time via [`ProjectOptions.cmake`](ProjectOptions.cmake).

+**Motivation:**

+- Reduce firmware footprint by excluding unused subsystems
+- Simplify deployment for fixed-function devices that do not require the full Config Tool interface
+- Provide a clear and maintainable customization point for future feature additions
+- Enable response to specific or specialized customer requirements without modifying the core codebase

+> The runtime Config Tool interface (`ENABLE_SEGCP`) remains available and can be re-enabled at any time.
+> Both approaches — runtime configuration and build-time selection — can coexist.

 These sections will provide how to configure development environment to develop and modify W55RP20-S2E.